updated April 2018

-That the work submitted is not currently under review at any other publication venue, and that it will not be submitted to another venue unless it has been rejected or withdrawn from this venue.
+- That the work submitted is not currently under review at any other publication venue, and that it will not be submitted to another venue unless it has been rejected or withdrawn from this venue.

-That any prior publications on which this work is based are documented appropriately in the paper and/or in a cover letter available to reviewers.
+- That any prior publications on which this work is based are documented appropriately in the manuscript and/or in a cover letter available to reviewers.
 This documentation includes providing an explanation of the incremental contribution of a journal paper that extends prior results published in a conference paper.
 (In cases of double-blind review, this information should be supplied to the editor or program chair only.)

-In cases where an author feels a particular representation cannot be made by but that submission is appropriate, the author should contact the editor or program chair prior to submission to discuss the situation and determine whether submission will be permitted.
+In cases where an author feels a particular representation cannot be made but that submission is appropriate, the author should contact the editor or program chair prior to submission to discuss the situation and determine whether submission will be permitted.